PoeticMediaLab/Lacuna/README.md

 Alternately, you can update by going to the Features administration page (/admin/structure/features), clicking on the "Lacuna Stories" tab, and reverting each changed feature.
 You will then need to run the update script (update.php).

-Note: If you have made significant customizations of your copy of Lacuna Stories, you may not want to run these updates automatically.
+*Note*: If you have made significant customizations of your copy of Lacuna Stories, you may not want to run these updates automatically.
 It would be better, in that case, to check the changelog and determine if any changes will overwrite your customizations.
 Keep in mind, if you have made customizations that you think would be broadly useful, feel free to send us a pull request to include your code into the main distribution.

 # How to Contribute
 The primary avenue for support and contributions to Lacuna Stories will be through our GitHub repository.
 Please use the [issues feature](https://github.com/PoeticMediaLab/LacunaStories/issues) to contact us.